 Their services include:

-CCS Fundraising has offices across the United States and Europe and some of their clients include Jazz at Lincoln Center (JALC) and ASPCA.
+CCS Fundraising has offices across the United States and Europe and its notable clients include Jazz at Lincoln Center (JALC).

 Heller Consulting is a team of 35+ experts fully versed in the most complex aspects of cross-departmental cloud-based integrated systems.
 They are an excellent choice for local organizations (which is how they started), but today Heller also guides national and international organizations.

 They help nonprofits develop system roadmaps and marketing plans utilizing sophisticated CRM platforms and multi-channel communications strategies.